tahaabukhari/OOP-Project-Cook-Booked/README.md

 This program was developed by Group 9 as part of the Object-Oriented Programming course at BSDS.
 The team members are:

 1. Abdul Rehman Jamil - Team Leader
-2. Fahad Khalid - Team Nigga
+2. Fahad Khalid - Team Mascot
 3. Tahaa Bukhari - Lead Developer
 4. Ehsan Mehdi - Developer
 5. Waqas Zahoor - Developer